UMCUGenetics/RNASeq-NF/docs/resources.md

 ### 3. GATK resource bundle (optional)

-Download the [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652-Resource-Bundle) for your genome build of interest of you intend to perform SNP/Indel calling on RNASeq data.
+Download the [GATK resource bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360036212652-Resource-Bundle) for your genome build of interest if you intend to perform SNP/Indel calling on RNASeq data.
 For example, the GRCh37 resource files can be obtained as shown below.

 ```
 wget ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/b37/1000G_phase1.indels.b37.vcf.gz